By the Sea (1915 film)

-Synopsis
+Plot

-The film starts with a drunk being told to stay where he is his wife.
-Charlie enters about thirty seconds into the film, eating a banana while wandering along the seashore on the Crystal Pier.
+A drunk is being told to stay where he is by his wife.
+The Tramp enters eating a banana while wandering along the seashore on the Crystal Pier.
 He nonchalantly throws the banana peel away and quickly slips on it.

-Shortly thereafter Charlie encounters the aforementioned drunk.
-Heavy wind blows off their hats and results in confusion as to whose hat is whose.
-Chaplin mixes up the drunk's white hat with his own bowler hat, and they fight and kick over the issue.
-They run to the beach, where they collide with each other, and the drunk seems to have won the fight when he grab Charlie by the neck.
+Shortly thereafter the Tramp encounters the aforementioned drunk.
+A heavy wind blows off their hats and results in confusion as to whose hat is whose. the Tramp mixes up the drunk's white hat with his own bowler hat, and they fight and kick over the issue.
+They run to the beach, where they collide with each other, and the drunk seems to have won the fight when he grabs the Tramp by the neck.

-However, Charlie makes a clever comeback by kicking the drunk over.
-Another fight ensues, where Charlie tears up his adversary's hat and another battle ensues.
-Charlie makes a hasty escape to a nearby pole holding a lifebelt, where he challenges the drunk.
+However, the Tramp makes a clever comeback by kicking the drunk over.
+Another fight ensues, where the Tramp tears up his adversary's hat and another battle ensues.
+The Tramp makes a hasty escape to a nearby pole holding a lifebelt, where he challenges the drunk.
 The man's drunkenness gets the better of him, and he barely manages to stand.

-After a mini-fight, Charlie knocks him out.
-To appear less conspicuous, he pretended like the man was his friend, ruffling up his hair and grinning at the passers-by, all the while punching him discreetly.
+After a mini-fight, the Tramp knocks him out.
+To appear less conspicuous, he pretends the man is his friend, ruffling up his hair and grinning at the passers-by, all the while punching him discreetly.

-Just then, the wife of a dandy, played by Edna Pruviance, passes Charlie and the drunk.
-She see what Charlie has done to him.
-Charlie plays along, soon forgetting about Edna's husband and sitting on him multiple times.
-However, the knocked-out man could not take Charlie's weight, and eventually, gave way, making Charlie fall down and raising a few chuckles from Edna and a six-foot dandy.
+Just then, the wife of a dandy passes the Tramp and the drunk.
+She sees what the Tramp has done to him. the Tramp plays along, soon forgetting about the woman's husband and sitting on him multiple times.
+However, the knocked-out man could not take the Tramp's weight, and eventually, gave way, making the Tramp fall down and raising a few chuckles from the woman and a six-foot dandy.

-The drunk recovers, and when he realising what Charlie had done to him, is understandably furious.
+The drunk recovers, and when he realising what the Tramp had done to him, is understandably furious.
 The fight is on the brink of escalation when a policeman comes.
 However, in spite of his presence, the fight escalates, and a poorly-aimed punch by the drunk hits the policeman in the face, knocking him out.

 Soon, they become weary of fighting and decide to be pals.
 They agree to have ice cream cones together.
 However, an argument ensues over which man will pay for them.
 Their battle restarts.
 They smear the ice cream over each other's face, and that soon blows over to a full-fledged fight again.